Cultural references to Leonardo da Vinci: The Da Vinci Code

 A bestselling 2003 novel by Dan Brown, adapted and released as a major motion picture in 2006, The Da Vinci Code revolves around a conspiracy based on elements of Leonardo's Last Supper and other works.
 A preface to the novel claims that depictions of artworks, secret societies and rites described within the novel are factual.
-For this reason much of the content of the novel has been widely accepted by readers as authoritative.
+For this reason, much of the content of the novel has been widely accepted by readers as authoritative.
 Because the theme involves a conspiracy within the Church over the life of Jesus and the suggestion that the Church has hidden the facts of his marriage, there has been a strong reaction against the novel and much material published examining and refuting its claims.

-Within the novel it is claimed that from 1510–1519, Leonardo was the Grand Master of a secret society, the Priory of Sion.
-In reality this society existed only as a 20th-century hoax, but author Dan Brown used as a source the 1982 pseudohistory book The Holy Blood and the Holy Grail.
-The writers of this book had based their research on forged medieval documents that had been created as part of the Priory of Sion fraud.
+Within the novel, it is claimed that from 1510–1519, Leonardo was the Grand Master of a secret society, the Priory of Sion.
+In reality, this society existed only as a 20th-century hoax, but author Dan Brown used as a source the 1982 pseudohistory book The Holy Blood and the Holy Grail.
+The writers of the book had based their research on forged medieval documents that had been created as part of the Priory of Sion fraud.
 The mix of fact and fiction in the documents made it difficult to discount immediately as a forgery.
 For example, it was claimed that the Grand Master prior to Leonardo was Botticelli, who had indeed had an association with Leonardo, as they were both students at the Florence workshop of Andrea del Verrocchio.

 The Priory of Sion story and the veracity of The Holy Blood and the Holy Grail was eventually debunked, and many of those involved publicly recanted, although Dan Brown continued to assert that the facts as presented were true.

-In portraying the Priory of Sion as "fact" The Da Vinci Code expanded on the claims in The Holy Blood and the Holy Grail:
+In portraying the Priory of Sion as "fact", The Da Vinci Code expanded on the claims in The Holy Blood and the Holy Grail: